Skip to content

 When do businesses need to register for GST

-If you’re earning over $75,000 per annum, you must register for GST.
+If your turnover is over $75,000 per annum, you must register for GST

-If you’re earning under $75,000 per annum, GST registration is voluntary.
-It could be a beneficial move for you if
+If your turnover is under $75,000 per annum, GST registration is voluntary.
+It could be a beneficial move for you if:

 • You want to claim back GST on a large asset purchase, and you’re fairly sure your sales will be over $75,000 at some point